apollographql/apollo/docs/source/intro/platform.md

 * [Resolver-level query tracing](https://www.apollographql.com/docs/graph-manager/performance/)
 * [Integration with Datadog](https://www.apollographql.com/docs/graph-manager/datadog-integration/)

-## Federate your graph with Apollo Federation
+## 4. Federate your graph with Apollo Federation

 As your data graph grows, it can be useful to divide its functionality across multiple GraphQL services that own distinct portions of the graph's schema.
 Doing so is known as adopting a **federated architecture**.
 Apollo has defined the specification for a particular federated architecture called [**Apollo Federation**](https://www.apollographql.com/docs/apollo-server/federation/introduction/).

+> We strongly recommend starting with a non-federated architecture and moving to Apollo Federation only after your non-federated graph is up and running.

 ### Non-federated architecture